Epithets of Artemis: L-M

 Lycoatis, with a bronze statue at the city Lycoa in Arcadia.
 The city was near the foot of the mountain Mainalo, which was sacred to, Pan.
 On the south slope the Mantineians fetched the bones of Arcas, the son of Kallisto.(Kalliste).

 Archaic representation of the goddess Artemis Orthia.
 Ivory relief plate of a bronze fibula.
 The goddess holds waterbirds and wears a traditional hair style.
 From her sanctuary at Sparta, 660 BCE.
 National Archaeological Museum of Athens.

 Lygodesma, willow bound, at Sparta (another name of Orthia).
 In a legend her image was discovered in a thicket of willows. standing upright (orthia).

+Lysizonos, loosener of the girdle, and by extension the womb during intercourse or birth.
+Also given to Eileithyia.

 Melissa, bee or beauty of nature, as a moon goddess.
 In Neoplatonic philosophy melissa is any pure being of souls coming to birth.
 The goddess took suffering away from mothers giving birth.
 It was Melissa who drew souls coming to birth.

 Molpadia, singer of divine songs, a rare epithet of Artemis as a goddess of dances and songs and leader of the nymphs.
 In a legend Molpadia was an Amazon.
 During the Attic war she killed Antiope to save her by the Athenian king Theseus, but she was killed by Theseus.

 Munichia, in a cult at Piraeus, related to the arkteia of Brauronian Artemis.
 According to legend, if someone killed a bear, he should be punished by sacrificing his daughter in the sanctuary.
 Embaros disguised his daughter by dressing her like a bear (arktos), and hid her in the adyton.
 He placed a goat on the altar and he sacrificed the goat instead of his daughter.